aamiralidev/lsp/docs/window_logMessage.md

 ### `window/logMessage` Command in LSP

 The `window/logMessage` request in the Language Server Protocol (LSP) is used by the language server to push log messages to the client.
-These messages indicate details about the server’s execution and its internal state.
+These messages indicate details about the server s execution and its internal state.

 #### Purpose